 SPH has to integrate and experiment with the unofficial XML-RPC interface.
 If it does not work well an alternative solution is to use command line tools.

 Crawling Priority The priority is defined in the include session of the crawler configuration.
 The default priority is 2 and we only need to list down the sites with high (priority=1) and low (priority=3) priority.
 We do not expect a big number of these due to crawler limitations.
+Urgent priority (requirement 2.3) is defined in a different parameter.

 Format Converter There are different internet documents – text, pdf, word, excel, flash, and various multimedia.
 In order to support additional formats besides plain HTML, SPH can consider additional converters from FAST – FlashConverter, PDFConverter, SearchExportConverter, etc., refer to the FAST ESP Configuration Guide for more details.
-In current IP Tracking scope, only HTML/text is supported.
+In the current IP Tracking scope, only HTML/text is supported.

 Similarity SimilarityComparer parameters such as thresholds can be tuned by testing some sample data.
 As part of the implementation, FAST will do some tests on a training set of documents provided by SPH.

-Newslink search engine Changes will need to be made to the existing Newslink search engine to enable entity extraction.
-These need to be done in such a way as to not impact existing required functionality.
+Newslink search engine Changes will need to be made to the existing Newslink search engine in order to enable entity extraction.
+These amendments and updates will need to be done so that there’s minimal downtime and impact on the existing production Newslink system.

-Display of cached text This text will be in simple text format without paragraph boundaries and potentially not easily readable, however it needs to be provided in some form.
-The side-by-side comparison of documents should be done via the source URLs rather than cached text.
+Display of cached text Cached text will be in simple text format without paragraph boundaries and potentially not easily readable, however it needs to be provided in some form, in case the infringing content is removed or unavailable when the user manually compares the sites.
+The typical side-by-side comparison of documents should be done via the source URLs rather than cached text.

 Index Profile